Family disputes California police account in shooting of black man

 The Sacramento County District Attorney's Office is investigating the shooting.

-(Additional reporting and writing by Alex Dobuzinskis in Los Angeles; Editing by David Gregorio and Matthew Lewis)
+(Additional reporting by Bob Strong in Sacramento and Alex Dobuzinskis in Los Angeles; Writing by Alex Dobuzinskis; Editing by Leslie Adler and Richard Pullin)